gitcoinco/kudosbadges/README.md

 This repository contains the Kudos artwork that what is shown on the [Gitcoin Kudos marketplace](https://gitcoin.co/kudos)

-# why should I want to create kudos artwork?

 ## Why

 Kudos are a recurring revenue stream for artists.